All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 It’s time for spring cleaning, and that might mean a few things in the house are getting a refresh too — especially after a year of spending a lot of time at home.
-Whether you’re looking for outdoor furniture to take in spring’s sunshine from or for a new kitchen appliance to make cooking dinner a little easier, Wayfair’s a one-stop shop.
+Whether you’re looking for outdoor furniture from which to take in spring’s sunshine or seeking a new kitchen appliance to make cooking dinner a little easier, Wayfair’s a one-stop shop.

 The only thing better than the sheer selection the company offers are its deals, and today and tomorrow — April 28 and 29 — Wayfair’s biggest sale of the year, Way Day, is featuring the best of the best.
 You’ll find tons of great deals for every room of the house, including a slew of flash deals offering deep discounts for an ultra-limited time.

-Read on for some of our favorite picks from Way Day below, but be sure to shop quickly, before the best stuff sells out.
+Read on for some of our favorite picks from Way Day below, but be sure to shop quickly before the best stuff sells out.

-Eufaula 87.5-inch Rolled Arm Chesterfield Sofa ($1,149.99, originally $4,838.68; wayfair.com)
+Eufaula 87.5-Inch Rolled Arm Chesterfield Sofa ($1,149.99, originally $4,838.68; wayfair.com)

-If your couch has taken on some heavy wear over the course of the past year, this five-star rated sofa is super-discounted during Way Day.
+If your couch has taken on some heavy wear over the course of the past year, this 5-star-rated sofa is super discounted during Way Day.
 The iconic Chesterfield shape never goes out of style either, so this is one purchase that’ll last you years to come.

-Falmouth Patio Daybed with Cushions ($1,259.99; originally $1,963; wayfair.com)
+Falmouth Patio Daybed With Cushions ($1,259.99; originally $1,963; wayfair.com)

-Even if you can’t go to a resort this summer, you can make your patio or pool area feel like one with this luxurious patio daybed that basically gives you permission to take an summertime afternoon nap and spend lazy Sundays with a book al fresco.
+Even if you can’t go to a resort this summer, you can make your patio or pool area feel like one with this luxurious patio daybed that basically gives you permission to take a summertime afternoon nap and spend lazy Sundays with a book al fresco.

 Vitamix Explorian Series E310 Blender ($289.95, originally $449.95; wayfair.com)

 Perfect for smoothies, pestos, gazpachos and sauces, this Vitamix blender is an all-in-one powerhouse for your kitchen counter.
-It’s a great option for families who are prepping smoothies for a group (it can make four to five in one batch), handle spreads like hummus and has 10 speeds to make sure the texture of each blend is perfect every time.
+It’s a great option for families that are prepping smoothies for a group (it can make four to five in one batch), handle spreads like hummus and has 10 speeds to make sure the texture of each blend is perfect every time.

-Sabine Height Adjustable Standing Desk ($299.99, originally $399.95; wayfair.com)
+Sabine Height-Adjustable Standing Desk ($299.99, originally $399.95; wayfair.com)

 Been curious about standing desks?
 Now’s the time to try one.
-This height-adjustable desk gets rave reviews from customers — plus, it looks a lot prettier than some of the more industrial models out there.
+This height-adjustable desk gets rave reviews from customers, plus it looks a lot prettier than some of the more industrial models out there.

 KitchenAid Professional 600 Series 6-Quart Bowl-Lift Stand Mixer ($499; wayfair.com)